ftjuh/I2Cwrapper/README.md

 # Author

 Apart from its predecessor AccelStepperI2C, this is my first "serious" piece of software published on github.
 Although I've some background in programming, mostly in the Wirth-tradition languages, I'm far from being a competent or even avid c++ programmer.
 At the same time I have a tendency to over-engineer (not a good combination), so be warned and use this at your own risk.
-My current main interest is in 3D printing, you can find me on [prusaprinters](https://www.prusaprinters.org/social/202816-juh/about), [thingiverse](https://www.thingiverse.com/juh/designs), and [youmagine](https://www.youmagine.com/juh3d/designs).
+My current main interest is nor in programming, but in 3D printing, you can find me on [prusaprinters](https://www.prusaprinters.org/social/202816-juh/about), [thingiverse](https://www.thingiverse.com/juh/designs), and [youmagine](https://www.youmagine.com/juh3d/designs).
 This library first saw the light of day as part of my [StepFish project](https://www.prusaprinters.org/prints/115049-stepfish-fischertechnik-i2c-stepper-motor-controll) ([also here](https://forum.ftcommunity.de/viewtopic.php?t=5341)).

 Contact me at ftjuh@posteo.net.